Introduction

 Total Clicks

-What it means for your practice:
+What it means for mental health practices:

 • Click patterns reveal when people most actively seek therapy